 Ching Ming, a spring celebration

 Ching Ming is more than honoring those who have passed.
 The early spring date makes it naturally a , beauty and the season of renewal.
 As part of Ching Ming celebrations, many families will picnic at the cemetery, fly kites, take a walk and play tug-of-war.
 It's also a good time for planting flowers and trees, which many families will also do together.
 These activities are time spent with generations of loved ones sharing memories of those who have gone before them.
 In the United States and Canada, many Asian families celebrate Ching Ming.
 Some visit the cemeteries that are the final resting places of loved ones who died.
 Others will make a pilgrimage to China or another foreign land to be close to their departed.
 In China, Ching Ming is an official national holiday.

 Celebrate with us

-Dignity Memorial® providers love helping families remember their loved ones with time-honoured traditions.
-Your family is always welcome to or relocate a deceased loved one from China to Canada.
+Dignity Memorial® providers love helping families remember their loved ones with time-honored traditions.
+Your family is always welcome to or relocate a deceased loved one from China to the United States.
 With a 100% service guarantee, we are here for you., and we can help you plan a Ching Ming celebration on cemetery grounds or at one of our facilities nearby.
 Our funeral homes and cemetery providers can also help you